wrobm2/PyMouseMove/README.md

 You may use it how you please, i do not care, but also will not be held liable.

-You can install it one of two ways
+You can install it one of three ways

 # 1. Installing via releases
     Steps: